timostamm/protobuf-ts/MANUAL.md

 ## IMessageType

-The `IMessageType` provides the following methods:
+The `IMessageType` interface provides the following methods:

 - `create(): T`